lukasturcani/atomlite/docs/source/index.rst

   db = atomlite.Database("molecules.db")
   import rdkit.Chem as rdkit

-We can update entries in the database
+We can update whole molecular entries in the database.
+Let's write our initial entry:

 .. testcode:: updating_entries